cran-task-views/Spatial/Spatial.md

     some geostatistical and radial basis functions, including prediction and cross validation.
 Besides, it includes functions for the design of optimal spatial sampling networks based on geostatistical modelling.
--   The `r pkg("rcosmo")` package offers various geostatistics methods for spherical data: descriptive statistics, entropy based methods, covariance-variogram methods, etc. Most of rcosmo features were developed for Cosmic Microwave Background data, but they can also be used for any spherical data.
 -   The `r pkg("FRK")` package is a tool for spatial/spatio-temporal modelling and prediction with large datasets.
 The approach, discussed in Cressie and Johannesson (2008),